 \begin{itemize} \item \textit{Irregular} means that the points of a point cloud are not evenly sampled across the scene.
-Hence, some of the regions have denser point distribution than others.
-Especially faraway objects are usually represented sparsely by very few points because of the limited range recording ability of current sensors. \item \textit{Unstructured} means that points are not on a regular grid.
+Hence, some of the regions have a denser distribution of points than others.
+Especially distant objects are usually represented sparsely by very few points because of the limited range recording ability of current sensors. \item \textit{Unstructured} means that points are not on a regular grid.
 Accordingly, the distances between neighboring points can vary.
 In contrast, pixels in an image always have a fixed position to their neighbors, which is evenly spaced throughout the image. \item \textit{Unordered} means that the point cloud is just a set of points that is \textit{invariant to permutations} of its members.
 Particularly, the order in which the points are stored does not change the scene that it represents.
-In other formats, an image for instance, data usually gets stored as a list \citep{qi_pointnet_2017, bello_review_2020}.
-Permutation invariance, however, means that a point cloud of $N$ points has $N!$ permutation and the subsequent data processing must be invariant to each of these different representations. \end{itemize}
+In other formats, e.g. an image, data usually gets stored as a list \citep{qi_pointnet_2017, bello_review_2020}.
+Permutation invariance, however, means that a point cloud of $N$ points has $N!$ permutations and the subsequent data processing must be invariant to each of these different representations. \end{itemize}

 Figure \ref{fig:point_cloud_challenges} provides an illustrative overview of three challenging characteristics of point cloud data.